Demi-urge/menace_sandbox/docs/stripe_billing_router.md

 Allowed secret keys are provided via the ``STRIPE_ALLOWED_SECRET_KEYS`` environment variable (comma separated) or the ``allowed_secret_keys`` list in ``config/stripe_billing_router.yaml``.
-Routes may also include an ``account_id`` which is cross‑checked against the configured master account.
+Routes may also include an ``account_id`` which is cross‑checked against the registered account.
-Before any Stripe action is executed, the router ensures the resolved ``secret_key`` is in the allowed list and that the route's ``account_id`` matches the master account.
+Before any Stripe action is executed, the router ensures the resolved ``secret_key`` is in the allowed list and that the route's ``account_id`` matches the registered account.
 If either check fails the router:

 1. Records the discrepancy in :class:`DiscrepancyDB`.
 2. Dispatches a ``critical_discrepancy`` alert.